Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 Locales from the Package can be mapped to the Agent's Locales into which the import occurs.
 This means that the Locales of the Agent into which you import will overwrite the Locales from your Package.
-In this case, the following strategies are recommended:

-- In the Agent where the import occurs, manually create Locales in advance, similar to the Locales in the Package, and map them to the Locales from the Package.
+In this case, we recommend the following strategy: In the Agent where the import occurs, manually create Locales in advance, similar to the Locales in the Package, and map them to the Locales from the Package.
-- In the Agent where the import occurs, manually create Locales in advance, similar to the Locales in the Package.
-Map only the primary Locale and do not import the others.

 The Primary Locales must be mapped.
 You can choose not to import the remaining Locales.